gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

 I\_{23}  = I\_{yz} = \rho\int -yzdv = I\_{zy} = I\_{32} \\\
 \end{eqnarray}$$

-### Advantages of the Voxelization Approach
+#### Advantages of the Voxelization Approach
  * Voxelization is a generalized approach that would work for all kinds of meshes (convex and non-convex meshes).
  * It can be made configurable by allowing the user to set an appropriate `voxel_size` for the process.
 A smaller `voxel_size` would be comparitively computationally heavy but would provide closer to real world value for moment of inertia.
  * Voxelization is more intuitive way of moment of inertia calculations as compared to other integral methods.

+### Integration-based numerical method
+It uses Gauss’s Theorem and Greene’s Theorem of integration to convert volume integrals to surface integrals (Gauss’s Theorem) and then surface integrals to line integrals(Greene’s Theorem).[1](https://www.geometrictools.com/Documentation/PolyhedralMassProperties.pdf)
+This method works for triangle meshes which are simple water-tight polyhedrons.
+Currently, the origin of the mesh being used needs to be set at the geometric centre to obtain the correct value.
+Since this method uses the vertex data for calculations, a high vertex count would be required for near-ideal values.
+For eg, in case of a cylinder, it was observed that with a vertex count of 4096, the inertial values obtained were withtin a 0.005 tolerance of the ideal values.